kevin-labtani/code-katas/README.md

 [![My codewars](https://www.codewars.com/users/kevin-labtani/badges/large)](https://www.codewars.com/users/kevin-labtani)

+Solutions to JavaScript katas are in the JavaScript folder.
+Solutions to PHP katas are in the PHP folder.

+The rest of this readme are my notes on General Problem Solving, Algorithms and Data Structures.
+The code for that is in the Algorithms&DS folder.

 ## Problem solving approach

 An algorithm is a process or set of steps to accomplish a certain task.